occipital/django-content-settings/docs/types.md

 - **tags** (default: None): Array of tags associated with the variable for easier navigation in admin.
 - **validators** (default: empty tuple): Additional validation functions for the python object.
 - **validators_raw** (default: empty tuple): Additional validation functions for the raw text value.
 - **version** (default: ""): we will talk more about this attribute in [caching](caching.md).
-Updating this value trigges updating db value to default value after db migration (`python manage.py migrate`).
+Updating this value triggers updating the db value to the default value after db migration (`python manage.py migrate`).

 Note: Validators are not used when converting text from the database to the variable object.

 - **update_permission**, **fetch_permission**, **view_permission** and **view_history_permission**: Access rights for the variable (detailed in a [separate article](permissions.md)).
-- **admin_preview_as** (default: PREVIEW.TEXT): when you change values in Django Admin text field you see preview of the converted object.
+- **admin_preview_as** (default: PREVIEW.TEXT): when you change values in Django Admin text field, you see a preview of the converted object.
 This attribute shows how the preview will look like.
-It has the followig options and all of them can be found in constants `content_settings.PREVIEW_*`:
+It has the following options and all of them can be found in constants `content_settings.PREVIEW_*`:
-    - `PREVIEW.TEXT` - the value will be shown as plain text inside of pre html element
+    - `PREVIEW.TEXT` - the value will be shown as plain text inside of the HTML element
-    - `PREVIEW.HTML` - the value will be shown as it is without esceping
+    - `PREVIEW.HTML` - the value will be shown as it is without escaping
     - `PREVIEW.PYTHON` - the value will be shown as Python object using `pformat` from `pprint`
 - **on_change** (default: empty tuple): list of functions to call when the setting is changed
-- **on_change_commited** (default: empty tuple): list of functions to call when the setting is changed and commited
+- **on_change_commited** (default: empty tuple): list of functions to call when the setting is changed and committed

 ### Other Basic Types (`content_settings.types.base`) *([source](source.md#typesbasic))*

 - **SimpleText**: Similar to SimpleString, but the input field can contain multiple lines.
-- **SimpleHTML**: Same as SimpleText, but with html preview in admin. _In the template no need to use `|safe` filter for that type of variable._
+- **SimpleHTML**: Same as SimpleText, but with HTML preview in admin. _In the template, there is no need to use the `|safe` filter for that type of variable._
 - **SimplePassword**: Same as SimpleString, but hides the value of the input under the password input.
-If you want hide the possiblity to see certain values for the user consider using `view_permission` attribute.
+If you want to hide the possibility of seeing certain values for the user, consider using the `view_permission` attribute.
 - **URLString**: A SimpleString that validates the input as a URL.
-- **EmailString**: A SimpleString that validates the input as a Email.
+- **EmailString**: A SimpleString that validates the input as an Email.
 - **SimpleInt**: A SimpleString that converts to an integer.
 - **SimpleDecimal**: A SimpleString that converts to a Decimal.
 - **SimpleBool**: A SimpleString that converts to a boolean.
-The set of avalaibale values for True and False you can change in tuples `yeses` (by default: `("yes", "true", "1", "+", "ok")`) and `noes` (by default: `("no", "not", "false", "0", "-", "")`) _case insensetive_
+The set of available values for True and False you can change in tuples `yeses` (by default: `("yes", "true", "1", "+", "ok")`) and `noes` (by default: `("no", "not", "false", "0", "-", "")`) _case insensetive_

 ## List Types (`content_settings.types.array`) *([source](source.md#typesarray))*